Look Here for more tips and resource supporting Reflective and Emotional Intelligence.

 CLICK HERE FOR SAMPLE QUESTIONS PEOPLE MIGHT ASK WHEN USING THE DREAM MODEL

-Listening with Your Head, Heart and Gut – Exercise Guidelines
+Listening with Your Head, Heart and Gut – Visualization Guidelines

 1. Sit in chair and become a witness to your body.
 Just notice how your body feels; there is no need to change anything unless you feel like it.